learnwithjason/slack-bot/README.md

-# Slack to Notion DB Slash Command
+# HypeDocs Slack App to let Slack users track hypes and goals, while celebrating everyone at the company

-A slash command for Slack that will open a modal to collect request information, then save it to a Notion database.
+A slash command to let users add hypes and goals to their account.

-This also sets up a [scheduled function](https://docs.netlify.com/netlify-labs/experimental-features/scheduled-functions/) to check for requests that still need to be triaged and post them to a Slack channel.
+This also sets up a [scheduled function](https://docs.netlify.com/netlify-labs/experimental-features/scheduled-functions/) to send daily hype boosts to engage users more

 ## Local Dev